New Jersey Historical Society

 The Society is open to the public.
 Members are free, while non-members pay an admission fee.
 Patrons visiting the library are encouraged to make an appointment.
 The current director is Steven Tettamanti.

 History

-The society was founded in 1845 at Trenton by intellectual and business leaders of New Jersey including Joseph C. Hornblower, Robert Gibbon Johnson, Peter D. Vroom and William Whitehead.
+The society was founded in 1845 at Trenton by intellectual and business leaders of New Jersey including Joseph C. Hornblower, Robert Gibbon Johnson, Peter D. Vroom and William A. Whitehead.
 In 1846, the society relocated to Newark and has been there ever since.

 Its original headquarters in Newark were located on Market Street.
 In 1931 it left Downtown Newark for a large colonial-style building partially paid for by Louis Bamberger at 230 Broadway, east of Branch Brook Park.

 In 1997 the Historical Society returned downtown, to 52 Park Place, on Military Park.
 The new home is a Georgian style building vacated by the Essex Club that was designed by Guilbert & Betelle.
 The building was built in 1926 and had been added to the National Register of Historic Places on February 22, 1991.
 In its first year in the downtown location visits increased almost fivefold.